Abraham Funkhouser Freed

 Brief Life History of Abraham Funkhouser

-Abraham Funkhouser Freed was born on 20 December 1794, in Shenandoah, Virginia, United States as the son of John Freed.
+When Abraham Funkhouser Freed was born on 20 December 1794, in Shenandoah, Virginia, United States, his father, John Freed, was 21 and his mother, Elizabeth Funkhouser, was 18.
 He married Susannah Showalter about 1817, in Beaver, Beaver, Pennsylvania, United States.
 They were the parents of at least 6 sons and 5 daughters.
 He lived in Big Beaver Township, Beaver, Pennsylvania, United States for about 10 years and Pennsylvania, United States in 1870.
 He died on 10 July 1879, in Beaver, Pennsylvania, United States, at the age of 84, and was buried in Homewood Cemetery, Homewood, Beaver, Pennsylvania, United States.

 Photos and Memories (0)